Mature Masculine

 The Healer's Role

-The Healer often helps others repair their own connections.
+The Healer often helps others repair connections.
 He creates safe space for difficult conversations.
 He helps people see their part without drowning in shame.
 He reminds them that rupture is normal and repair is always possible with willingness and patience.

 "It is not our job to remain whole.
 We came to lose our leaves like the trees, and be born again, drawing up from the great roots."